NARRATOR: Welcome to the steps to treatment for ZOLGENSMA® (onasemnogene abeparvovec-xioi).

 You will continue to give your child the oral corticosteroid as it is prescribed by your doctor, which is recommended for at least 2 months after infusion.
 In addition to liver function, your doctor will monitor other markers through blood tests, which will require weekly appointments for the first month and less frequently in the second and third months, or longer, as determined by your doctor.

 Contact your doctor immediately if your child misses a dose of corticosteroid or vomits it up, if their skin and/or whites of the eyes appear yellowish, or if your child experiences a decrease in alertness.
 You should also talk to your doctor about what to watch for after infusion, including any signs and symptoms of a possible infection, adjustments to your child’s vaccination schedule, and how to handle bodily waste in the first month.

-Thrombotic microangiopathy (TMA) has been reported to occur approximately one week following infusion.
+Thrombotic microangiopathy (TMA) has been reported to generally occur within the first two weeks following infusion.
 Seek immediate medical attention if your child experiences any signs or symptoms of TMA, such as unexpected bruising or bleeding, seizures, or decreased urine output.

 It’s important to understand that your child still has SMA after treatment with ZOLGENSMA.
 So work with your doctor and care team to understand any additional therapies and support that can help manage your child’s SMA.
 This could include physical and occupational therapy, along with nutritional and breathing support or cough assist, or both.